eribre/ibe500_project/readme.txt

 Hi, thanks for having a look at my bsv based project

+MAKE SURE THAT DEPENDENCIES ARE INSTALLED!!
+This project requires expressjs and pug (html templates) to function.

 To start the server, run "node index.js" with this folder as the working directory.